Russwater RPG Ruleset

 Combat

-Depending on the situation play could be either theatre of the mind or on 1-inch square grid paper with each square representing 5 feet depending on the situation at the time.
+Depending on the table play could be either theatre of the mind or on 1-inch square grid paper with each square representing 5 feet depending on the situation at the time.
 The combatants represented as figurines on a square and wooden 1 inch blocks used to approximate terrain.

 Movement